GEUSjesper/geoprior1d/README.md

 1. Download and install the Windows version of the MATLAB Runtime for R2023a from the following link on the MathWorks website: https://www.mathworks.com/products/compiler/mcr/index.html

-2. Run GeoPrior1DApp.exe in the GeoPriorApp folder
+2. Run *GeoPrior1DApp.exe* in the *GeoPriorApp* folder.

 ### **2.2 MATLAB**

-Prerequisites:	MATLAB version 2023a or newer
+Prerequisites:	MATLAB version 2023a or newer.

-Open and run GeoPrior1DApp.m in the Matlab 1.0 folder
+Open and run *GeoPrior1DApp.m* in the *Matlab 1.0* folder.